UmmeAyeshaSiddika/Power_BI_Data_Analytics_Project1/README.md

 chart, area chart, map, sliers etc.)

 #Insigts from the Dashboard:
-1. Maharashtra, Madhya Pradesh, Uttar
+1. Maharashtra, Madhya Pradesh, Uttar Pradesh are the top 3 states.
+2. Top profits months are January, March, August and October.
+3. Highest selling products is clothing (~63%).
+4. Maximum profits came from Printers selling.
+5. Most used payment method is cash on delivery; Secondly, Credit and Debit card.

+#